isovalent/eBPF-Summit-2024-CTF/README.md

 This is the repository containing all the code/files for the CTF for the upcoming (2024) eBPF summit.

-## Building
+## eBPF code

-Create the required ebpf headers `cd ebpf` & `./header.sh`
+When attempting to use the eBPF code you will need to create the required ebpf headers `cd ebpf` & `./header.sh`.

-The `/emperium` folder contains the code for the **Emperium** system, this is the security system for the Empire's Tie Fighter systems.
-Access to this system would give the rebels the upper hand when it comes to X-Wing to Tie fighter combat.

-To build the stolen copy of the `emperium` system:

-`cd emperium` & `go build`

 ## Create the CTF VM